High School Dual Credit

 brennanh@elmbrookschools.org

-(CNA application, admission process and books) - Nicole Cadkin, Administrative Assistant in Teaching & Learning
+(CNA application, district approval and admission process) - Nicole Cadkin, Administrative Assistant in Teaching & Learning

 cadkinn@elmbrookschools.org